 Top 4 seeded participants receive a bye in the first round.

-The third-place match is conducted before the finals match.
+The third-place match is conducted before the finals.

 Procedure: